Suspiria de Profundis: Translation and adaptations

 In 1860, Charles Baudelaire, inspired by Suspiria de Profundis and the Confessions, penned the first part of his essay Les paradis artificiels about hashish and opium and their effect on a poet's work.
 The second segment, entitled "Un mangeur d'Opium", is a translation to French of De Quincey's Confessions, with Baudelaire occasionally adding his own impressions.

-Filmmaker Dario Argento used De Quincey's Suspiria, particularly Levana and Our Ladies of Sorrow, as inspiration for his "The Three Mothers" trilogy, which include Suspiria (1977), Inferno (1980) and Mother of Tears (2007).
+Filmmaker Dario Argento and his wife at the time, actress/writer Daria Nicolodi, used De Quincey's Suspiria, particularly Levana and Our Ladies of Sorrow, as inspiration for "The Three Mothers" trilogy, which include Suspiria (1977), Inferno (1980) and Mother of Tears (2007).
 This influence carried over into Luca Guadagnino's 2018 remake of Suspiria.

-It was also adapted by Luigi Cozzi in 1989, as Demons 6: il gatto nero, most commonly known as The Black Cat.
+Although uncredited as writer, Nicolodi also used Levana and Our Ladies of Sorrow as inspiration for De Profundis in 1989, A.K.A.
+Demons 6: il gatto nero A.K.A.
+The Black Cat, directed by Luigi Cozzi.

 Fritz Leiber's novel Our Lady of Darkness, published in 1977, the same year as Argento's Suspiria, quotes from Levana in the introduction, and references the third Mother in the course of the novel.